JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/vehicles/lamprey-ship-aag.md

 It takes 1 action to make a Grappling Jaws attack.

-**Grappling Jaws** *Melee Weapon Attack:* +6 to hit, reach 10 ft., one ship or Gargantuan creature. *Hit:* 22 (`4d10`) piercing damage, and the speed of the lamprey ship and the target become 0 until the grapple ends.
+**Grappling Jaws** *Melee Weapon Attack:* +6 to hit, reach 10 ft., one ship or Gargantuan creature. *Hit:* `dice: 4d10|avg` (`4d10`) piercing damage, and the speed of the lamprey ship and the target become 0 until the grapple ends.
 As an action, a creature can use the grappling jaws' controls to release the target.
 Otherwise, the effect ends when the target or the lamprey ship drops to 0 hit points.
 ```
 ^statblock